CDRH/datura/docs/1_setup/omeka_setup.md

 pip3 install -r requirements.txt
 ```

-The `packaging` library may need to be installed separately if the `omeka_s_tools` installation (part of the `requirements.txt` list) does not install correctly.
+The `packaging` and `setuptools` libraries may need to be installed separately if the `omeka_s_tools` installation (part of the `requirements.txt` list) does not install correctly.
 If installation fails, `pip` may need to be upgraded (the error message should advise this).

 ### Step 4: Set up config for Omeka S posting